Akuli/python-tutorial/files.md

 >>>
 ```

-If you don't use Windows and your paths don't contain backslashes
+If our program is not meant to be ran on Windows and the paths
-you don't need to double anything or use `r` in front of paths.
+don't contain backslashes we don't need to double anything or use
+`r` in front of paths.

 ```py
 >>> print('/some/name')